medusajs/medusa/docs/content/modules/carts-and-checkout/backend/add-payment-provider.md

 While implementing the following methods, if you need to inform the Medusa core that an error occurred at a certain stage, return an object having the attributes defined in the `PaymentProcessorError` interface.

-For example, the Stripe payment process has the following method to create the error object, which is used within other methods:
+For example, the Stripe payment processor has the following method to create the error object, which is used within other methods:

 ```ts
 abstract class StripeBase extends AbstractPaymentProcessor {